firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q4-OCT/2019-11-19-the-boy-on-the-roof.md

 “What?”

 “If I do it with the clouds, and then they rain....
-If there’s girls or ladies who get caught out in that rain ... would they have babies that looked like me?”
+If there’s girls or ladies who get caught out in that rain... would they have babies that looked like me?”

 “Kid, you’ve got to know that’s not how pregnancy works.”